We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 If you’ve ever misplaced your smartphone, you know how hard it can be to retrieve a lost device.
 So when you find a deserted device, you should return it as soon as possible.

-However, most people lock their phone screens for security, so when you need to track down the owner, you can’t simply fire up the Contacts app and start calling friends and family.
+However, most people lock their phone screens for security, so you can’t simply fire up the Contacts app and start calling the owner’s friends and family.
 Unless they printed their name and address in big letters on the back of the device, you’ll have to rely on other methods to restore the lost phone.
 Here are some tips we came up with, including a few from this Reddit thread.

 Check the area

 While you’re examining the area, do you see anyone looking around forlornly for their missing device?
-Checking the people around you is the quickest way to restore the phone, and it also ensures that you don’t accidentally steal somebody’s device while their back is turned!
-The owner also might come rushing back to the area in search of their phone, so if you have time, hang around for a little while.
+Observing the people around you is the quickest way to restore the phone, and it also ensures that you don’t accidentally steal somebody’s device while their back is turned!
+The owner also might come rushing back to the area in search of their phone, so hang around for a little while if you have time.

 Keep the phone on